 Although most of us who work in risky or hazardous environments try our best to avoid an accident, sometimes they occur.
 And if you were recently involved in a forklift accident or another construction incident that has led to you suffering an injury, you may want to consult with Albuquerque, NM construction accident lawyer Brian K. Branch.
 The reason being is that you are probably entitled to receive several benefits and our firm wants to be certain you are getting the help and support you need and deserve right now.

-Therefore, if you are interested in learning more about worker’s compensation benefits and which ones your employer should be providing you with, contact the Law Office of Brian K. Branch to get an initial consultation scheduled.
+Therefore, if you are interested in learning more about worker’s compensation benefits and which ones your employer should be providing you with, contact the Law Office of Brian K. Branch, PC to get an initial consultation scheduled.